liulei/volks2/README.md

 - `Liu, L., Zheng, W., Yan, Z. & Zhang, J. 2018, Research in Astronomy and Astrophysics, 18, 069`, which compares the cross spectrum based method and the auto based spectrum method for single pulse serach in VLBI observation.
 - `Liu, L., Jiang, W., Zheng, W., et al. 2019, AJ, 157, 138`, which describes the radio imaging and astrometric solving single pulse localzation methods.

-Please do not hesitate to contact me (liulei@shao.ac.cn) if you have any quation.
+Please do not hesitate to contact me (E-mail: liulei@shao.ac.cn, WeChat: thirtyliu) if you have any question.

-## Requirement
+## Platform requirement

 - Linux or MacOS system.
-- gcc, gfortran, Python3, numpy, ctypes, matplotlib (for making )
+- gcc, gfortran, Python3, numpy, ctypes, matplotlib (required only for plotting), PyTorch or CuPy (for GPU support).

 ## Run

-The author has tried his best to make the pipeline easy to understand and use.
+I have tried my best to make the pipeline easy to understand and use.
 However, due to the complexity of VLBI data processing, it still requires some effort to have it run and give the final result.
 Since the Python code is self-explanatory, it is stronly suggested that the user read the source code and figure out how it works.
 I will give short explanation (**Description**, **Input** and **Output**) for each step.

+### Correlation

+VOLKS2 pipeline conduct SP search and localization with DiFX correlation result.
+To search the whole FoV, some settings in the correlation process are suggested:

+- Clock: clock rate should be adjusted such that fringe rate (clock rate times sky frequency) within 10 mHz; no special requirement for clock offset.
+IF delay will be corrected in the calibration process.

+- FFT size: to cover the whole FoV, the minimum FFT size is specified in equation (12) of Liu et al. (2018).
+E.g., for 30 meter telescope with 3000 km baseline, in L band, the recommended FFT size  is 1024.

 ### Prepare configuration: `utils.py`
 **Description**: